-Java and Python code obfuscation for AI coding assistants.
-Your code is obfuscated before the AI sees it, then changes are transparently reversed.
+Java and Python code obfuscation and document pseudonymization for AI assistants.
+Your code and your documents are transformed before the AI sees them, then changes are transparently reversed.

 Spring Data findByXxx, JPA entities, Lombok accessors, Jackson @JsonProperty, REST endpoint paths — all protected.